The Evolution of Digital Video Marketing

 The human touch is irreplaceable

 Advancements in online video marketing were born out of human ingenuity and creativity.
-Even as artificial intelligence and emerging technologies integrate into the video production and marketing process, human planning, creativity, and oversight will remain indispensable.
+Even as artificial intelligence and emerging technologies integrate into the digital marketing video production and marketing process, human planning, creativity, and oversight will remain indispensable.
 To learn more about how AI amplifies human effectiveness at our agency and what that means for your video marketing campaign, get in touch with us soon.

 Lucas Chu